-With an app, or as a stand-alone activity, Bluebee is there to help teach your child through fun and play.
-Enjoyable activities lend themselves to skill retention and the ability to transfer skills real time – meaning that skills are not produced in exact circumstances.
-This is what we all wish for not only our children, but also all children.
+This is what we all wish for not only our children but also all children.
 It is the gift to problem-solve and think through multiple strategies.

 My mother knew the importance of using stuffed animals in times of trauma.
 She made and donated thousands of stuffed animals over 45 years as a volunteer at our regional hospital.
 The stuffed animals she made were simple dolls, and kids were encouraged to draw on them or just hold them close when stressed.
 They proved to be invaluable when working with kids and helped caregivers and first-responders to not only identify the problem a child might be experiencing, but also know what path to take in diagnosing and treating a child who has experienced upheaval in their life.

 What is trauma exactly?
 Trauma is defined by the American Psychological Association as an emotional response to a negative event.
 It can vary in its intensity amongst individuals, and a person does not have to directly experience an event but can witness it from a distance.
 This makes trauma both elusive and deeply personal.
 The effects can be immediate or manifest days, months , or years after an event.
 Identification is the first step in giving kids the help they need.